-Resorts with Great Food & Self-catering Accommodation in the Lomaiviti Islands
+Resorts with Great Food and Self-catering Accommodation in the Lomaiviti Islands

 Food is an integral part of your stay in the Lomaiviti Islands.
 With real island villages and accommodations run by locals, there are plenty of opportunities to sample authentic Fijian cuisine.
 Or, if you prefer, gourmet meals are an event at some of the Lomaiviti’s private island resorts.
 There’s also the opportunity for foodies to cook for themselves using exciting local produce thanks to the selection of self-catering accommodation available in the Lomaivitis.
 We’ll guide you through your best options with this list of accommodation in the Lomaiviti Islands for foodies.